 i.
 Any member of the judging panel has a direct involvement, which may be deferred for consideration in the following year.

 ii.
 The Chair of Judges has agreed prior to submission that there have been extenuating circumstances.

-- Books entered which haven’t been published yet are eligible as long as preview copies of the book (proof or manuscripts) are available by the 9 April 2018.
-Uncorrected proofs, manuscripts or PDF sections of the book are acceptable as a preview copy, providing that the final versions are sent to the Royal Society before June 2018.
-Books that are in the process of being reprinted at the time of entry (e.g.:- as paperback when originally published as hardback) are acceptable.
+- Books entered which haven’t been published yet are eligible as long as preview copies of the book (proof or manuscripts) are available by 1 April 2021.
+Uncorrected proofs, manuscripts or PDF sections of the book are acceptable as a preview copy, providing that the final versions are sent to the Royal Society before 10 June 2021.
+Books that are in the process of being reprinted at the time of entry (e.g.: as paperback when originally published as hardback) are acceptable.

 - There is no restriction on the geographical location of the publisher of any entry.
 There are no restrictions on the nationality, age or any other characteristic of the author(s) or illustrator(s) of any entry.

-- The copies entered must be paper-based and bound.
+- Due to current coronavirus restrictions in the UK please do not submit paper copies until requested.
+However, upon request from the Royal Society, the titles entered must be available paper-based and bound.
 For printed books we would expect the latest edition of the paperback or hardback.
 For eBooks we would expect the current edition of the eBook, printed and bound.

 - Publishers may submit as many books as they wish and are encouraged to do so.

 - There is no charge to enter.

 - The Royal Society Insight Investment Science Book Prize 2021 (the Prize) will be awarded to the author(s) of a book that is judged to best meet with these terms of entry.

 - Books must be submitted by the publisher.
 The submission of an author’s work by the publisher will be taken as agreement for their work to be considered.